 Classes in celestial navigation and related topics

-I teach all of the classes in celestial navigation presently offered by ReedNavigation.
-I have been teaching celestial navigation on a casual basis for decades, and formally since 2009.
-My interest in celestial extends back to my first class in the subject in 1978 at the age of 15, taught by Don Treworgy.
-I am fluent in nearly every technique and tool in celestial navigation from ancient historical methods to the most modern computer-based applications, and I am one of the world's leading experts in the topic of lunars --the process of determining absolute time at sea by measuring with a sextant the angular distance between the Moon and the Sun (or a selected star or planet).
+I teach all of the classes in celestial navigation presently offered by ReedNavigation, including all online workshops.
+I also teach all of the in-person classes currently offered at Mystic Seaport Museum, as well as Boston Community Boating and other venues.
+I am fluent in nearly every technique and tool in celestial navigation from ancient historical methods to the most modern computer-based applications, and I am the world's leading expert in the topic of lunars --the process of determining absolute time at sea by measuring with a sextant the angular distance between the Moon and the Sun (or a selected star or planet).